samuqu1nha/wdp-docker-directory/README.md

 4- Removes the cloned directory (wdp-docker-directory)

 This is my first upload to GitHub.
 I did this as a project for my internship.

+SE:
+shellscript to run wordpress on docker using nginx on virtual machine centos 9